Why This Trip?

 Depart Anchorage for Soldotna, a drive of 2.5 to 3 hours without stops.
 Start along the incredibly scenic Turnagain Arm, then head through Turnagain Pass and stretch your legs in the Tern Lake area.
 You’ll pass through Cooper Landing and get glimpses of the Kenai River as you make your way to Soldotna.
 Make the Soldotna Visitor Information Center your first stop.
 Walk across the bridge to get a view of the Kenai River from above, then explore the trail behind the center, which leads to a boardwalk with access to the Kenai River.
 If you’ve got time, hike the whole 3-mile Centennial Campground Loop; the trail winds by the Homestead Museum, where you can see original Soldotna homestead buildings and learn about the area’s history.
 Or visit Soldotna Creek Park and walk the boardwalks along the river.
-Overnight at a local lodge.
+Overnight at a local lodge or cabin.

 Day & Overnight in Soldotna